pingcap/docs/tidb-cloud/tidb-cloud-security-faq.md

 - You can manage access to your data, as well as the TiDB Cloud databases and tools, through users, roles, and credentials that you control.

-## Where is customer data security stored in TiDB Cloud?
+## Is customer data securely stored in TiDB Cloud?

 In TiDB Cloud, customer data is protected through a combination of features and best practices, including: